-- If traveling over public roads, the driver must also meet all federal and state requirements. - The route should be checked for hazards such as low overpasses, power lines, or questionable ground conditions.
+- If cranes are operated on other than Navy-owned property and when cranes transit on public roads, additional state or host nation operator certification and licensing requirements may apply. - The route should be checked for hazards such as low overpasses, power lines, or questionable ground conditions.

 - 1. Select the best answer.
 Which of the following should be considered before traveling a mobile crane?

-- A. Engineering documentation
+- A. engineering documentation

-- B. Number of riggers required
+- B. number of riggers required

-- C. Trained and qualified driver
+- C. trained and qualified driver

 - 2. Select the best answer.
 Which of the following should be considered before traveling a mobile crane?

-- A. Pre-use checks performed
+- A. pre-use checks performed

-- B. Security clearance
+- B. security clearance

-- C. Union requirements for drivers
+- C. union requirements for drivers

 - 3. Select the best answer.
 Which of the following should be considered before traveling a mobile crane?

-- A. Check the route for adequate clearance.
+- A. check the route for adequate clearance

-- B. Number of riggers required.
+- B. number of riggers required

-- C. Tire sizes
+- C. tire sizes

 - 4. Select the best answer.
 When traveling, the rotate lock should be-

-- A. Disengaged
+- A. disengaged

-- B. Engaged
+- B. engaged

-- C. Optimized for travel
+- C. optimized for travel

-- D. Rotated
+- D. rotated